Ayush1511/image_caption_webapp/README.md

-# Review Analysis
+# Image Captioning
 ## Description
-This webpage illustrates the application of natural language processing.This application will classify the review entered into different classes like-positive,negative and neutral.
+This application will generate caption for the image uploaded using a LSTM based deep learning model.
-The web application was developed using flask framework and deployed using heroku and the link for the application is https://fine-food-review.herokuapp.com/
+The web application was developed using flask framework and deployed using heroku and the link for the application is https://image-caption-flask.herokuapp.com/

 ## How to use the application
 <ul>
-<li>The user has to input a review in the text box provided</li>
+<li>The user has to upload image which can be  in any format by clicking on choose file button.</li>
-<li>Then press the predict button</li>
+<li>Then press the submit button</li>
-<li>After which the machine learning model at the backend will classifiy the review into positive,negative or neutral review.</li>
+<li>After which the deep learning model at the backend will generate caption for the image uploaded.</li>
 </ul>

 ## Methodology